qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ### Background
-Recently I began working on an open source Durr Hoyer library.
+Recently I began working on quantum computing with an idea to treat nodes of neural networks as qubits.
+From here I took a deep dive into the research papers and found myself amazed by the research being produced.
+I began with a Coursera course from St. Petersburge University on quantum computing with detail on Duestchs, Shors, and Grovers algorithms.
+From here I tinkered with Q# and developed basic algorithms that I learnt from Coursera.
+I found Durr Hoyer and saw it as an ensemble of Duestchs, Shors, and Grovers Algorithm; a perfect stepping stone coming from my background.
 This project has pushed me and is still pushing me outside of my comfort zone.
 Learning Q# while slowly refining my quantum mechanics has been a rewarding experience.
-I would like to pass on what I have learnt in that time while looking for feedback.
-I will likely be posting about this algorithm more as it continues developing.
+I would like to pass on what I have seen and understood in that time while open to feedback.
+I will likely be posting about this algorithm more as it continues developing and I learn more.

 ### Motivation
 The motivation behind this project is to provide open source functionality.
 The effeciency that is proposed by this algorithm is Big-O = square root of the number of items in the table.
 Durr and Hoyer proposes an ensemble of quantum algorithms in order to find the minimum of an unsorted table with a 50% success rate.
-This success rate is bounded by the Big-O. If we decide to alleviate this Big-O, which I will explain in detail later, the probability of finding the minimum increases.
+This success rate is bounded by the Big-O. If we decide to alleviate this Big-O the probability of finding the minimum increases.
+With this comes some complexity in the innnworkings of the library which will be explained when analyzing the algorithm.
+In order for this library to be used properly it must meet some guidelines.
+At the moment I am referencing the amazing template given by Dr. Sarah Kaiser https://github.com/crazy4pi314/qsharp-library-template in order to make this library usable in Q#.
+I am programming the algorithm in Q# with a python shell.
+The python shell will be provided below.
+The circuit's gates will be analyzed but there is no code because it is still buggy :laughing: .

 ### The Algorithm